Caerleon: Rail

 Trains pass through Caerleon on the Welsh Marches Line, but do not stop at the closed Caerleon railway station.
-The nearest passenger stations are Newport railway station, and Cwmbran railway station.
+The nearest stations are Newport, and Cwmbran.
 Transport for Wales have announced that Caerleon is a potential future station as part of the South Wales Metro project.

 Education

-Education is generally conducted in the English language in schools but at least a mandatory Welsh language content must be provided under the Welsh education curriculum.
-There are no Welsh-medium schools in Caerleon but there are three primary schools elsewhere in Newport; Ysgol Gymraeg Bro Teyrnon in Brynglas, Ysgol Gymraeg Casnewydd in Ringland and Ysgol Gymraeg Ifor Hael in Bettws.
-The nearest Welsh-medium secondary school is Ysgol Gyfun Gwynllyw in Trevethin, Pontypool.
+Schools in Caerleon generally teach in English, with Welsh being taught as a second language.
+Welsh-medium education is provided at schools elsewhere in Newport.
+There are two primary schools in Caerleon: Charles Williams Church in Wales Primary School (one of the largest Church Primary Schools in Wales) and Lodge Hill Primary School.
+Welsh-medium primary education is provided at Ysgol Gymraeg Bro Teyrnon in Brynglas, Ysgol Gymraeg Casnewydd in Ringland and Ysgol Gymraeg Ifor Hael in Bettws.
+Caerleon Comprehensive School provides secondary education through the medium of English.
+Welsh-medium secondary education is provided at Ysgol Gyfun Gwent Is Coed, a comprehensive school in Duffryn that opened in 2016.

-Primary schools

-The primary schools are Charles Williams Church in Wales Primary School (one of the largest Church Primary Schools in Wales) and Lodge Hill Primary School.

-Secondary educationHigher education
+Higher education

 A campus of the University of South Wales was located in Caerleon.
 The campus closed on 31 July 2016.
 The campus was the main campus of the University of Wales, Newport and the second largest campus of the University of South Wales after the merger of universities in 2013.
 It hosted a variety of undergraduate and postgraduate courses, including education, sports and photography.
 The campus had extensive sports facilities, library, students' union shop, students' union bar and accommodation blocks.

 During September 2014, It the University of South Wales announced that the Caerleon campus would close in 2016 with courses being integrated into the remaining campuses.
 The University sold the campus for housing development despite strong opposition to the proposed re-development from local residents.
 The Caerleon Civic Society asked Cadw, the body that looks after historic monuments and buildings in Wales, to give the Edwardian main building Grade II Listed building status to save it from demolition.
 In August 2016, the Welsh Government announced that they would recommend that the main building, gatehouses and gate piers be listed as 'buildings of special architectural and historic interest'.
 The University of South Wales expressed their continued opposition to the proposed listing but the announcement was welcomed by local politicians and the Caerleon Civic Society.
 Grade II listing of the Main Building, the Principal's Residence, Gate Piers and Caretaker's / Gardener's Lodge was confirmed on the 3 March 2017.

 Housing

-Historically housing was largely located on the west bank of the River Usk between Caerleon Bridge and Caerleon Common with a small number of houses on the east bank.
-A number of substantial housing developments have been created to the West of Caerleon: Lodge Hill, Home Farm, Roman Reach, Trinity View, Brooklea, and the Brades, as well as smaller cluster developments near the centre of the town.
+Historically, housing was largely located on the west bank of the River Usk between Caerleon Bridge and Caerleon Common with a small number of houses on the east bank.
+A number of substantial housing developments have been created to the west of Caerleon: Lodge Hill, Home Farm, Roman Reach, Trinity View, Brooklea, and the Brades, as well as smaller cluster developments near the centre of the town.
 Substantial housing developments in nearby Ponthir and Cwmbran have increased traffic congestion in Caerleon.